-There are many wonderful puppies and dogs in shelters and rescue groups across the country who are looking for new homes, and we really hope you’ll adopt one of these awesome and deserving pups.
-But if you absolutely can’t find the right adoptable dog, please choose a breeder who loves and cares for her dogs, and who gave your future puppy the best start possible.
+There are many wonderful puppies and dogs in shelters and rescue groups across the country who are looking for new home.
+But if you haven’t found the right match in a shelter or rescue and decide to work with a breeder, please choose a good breeder who truly cares for their dogs and who will give your pet the best start possible.

-A good breeder plans each litter and is devoted to caring for each puppy until a home can be found.
-Because caring for a litter of puppies the correct way is a lot of work, and because mom dogs should get plenty of rest between litters, good breeders may not always have puppies available.
-Don’t be turned off by waiting lists—in fact, they’re likely a good sign.
+Because they plan each litter and are devoted to properly caring for each puppy until a home can be found, good breeders may not always have puppies available.
+Don’t be turned off by waiting lists—in fact, they’re likely a good sign!

-Furthermore, you’re not just checking out the breeders—they should be checking you out, too.
+Keep in mind, you’re not just checking out a breeder—they should be checking you out, too.
 Good breeders will ask questions to make sure this is the right puppy for you and to help you prepare your home for a new family member.

 Trust Your Gut

-Take time to review everything and discuss any concerns with your family, friends or veterinarian.
-Be honest with yourself.
-If you’re at all uncomfortable with what you saw or were told, or feel pressured to make a quick decision, you might want to consider other options: another breed, a mixed-breed, or even an older dog instead of a puppy (did we mention adoption?).
+Make sure to review everything and discuss any concerns with your family or a veterinarian.
+If you’re at all uncomfortable with what you saw or were told, or feel pressured to make a quick decision, you might want to consider other options: take some time off to rethink, visit another breeder, consider a different type of puppy or an older dog, or even revisit your local adoption center.

 Sources available upon request; contact [email protected] with specific questions about this content.